“Better to light a candle than to curse the darkness.” – Motto of The Christophers

 Networking opportunities are wide open – people are helping people on the web.
 Most web businesses are small, often one-man or one-woman shops, so you can market your products through another online business while they market their product through yours.
 You can also swap business strategies and gain access to valuable information.

-Networking is the life’s blood of the internet – which is why it’s called the “web”.
+Networking is the life’s blood of the internet – which is largely why it’s called the “web”.

 More Product Lines to Sell